 Q: Do I need an undergraduate degree in social work in order to apply?

 A: No. We accept students from any undergraduate major.
 In order to be positioned to begin the program, there are certain undergraduate liberal arts courses that applicants must complete.
 Details are available on the Social Work Department website (socialwork.gmu.edu) under "Admissions Criteria" and are included in the application packet.

 Q: I already have a BSW degree.
 Am I eligible for Advanced Standing?

 A: Students who have received a BSW degree from a CSWE-accredited program may apply for Advanced Standing.
-Specific eligibility requirements are listed on the web site under "Admissions Criteria."
-Advanced Standing students begin their studies during the summer semester, and then move directly into the final year of the program.
+Specific eligibility requirements are listed on the web site under "Admissions Criteria” and admission into Advanced Standing is highly competitive.
+If a student applies for Advanced Standing and is not admitted, they will automatically be reviewed for the 2,3, or 4 year MSW application pool.
+Advanced Standing students begin their studies during the summer semester and then move directly into the final year of the program.

 Q: Is the social work program accredited?

 A: The program is fully accredited by the Council on Social Work Education (CSWE).

 Q: How is your MSW program different from other MSW programs?